Disney Games Group: 2012–2018: Disney Interactive

-2018–present: Disney Electronic Content
+2018–2026: Disney Electronic Content

 Disney Electronic Content would take over publishing duties of various Disney-branded video games not licensed to other companies.
+Disney later revived its gaming division in 2023 as Disney Games, which later became Disney & Pixar Games in 2026 to focus on both Disney and Pixar properties.
 Their first release was Disney Classic Games: Aladdin and The Lion King on October 29, 2019 for Microsoft Windows, Nintendo Switch, PlayStation 4 and Xbox One, a collection of tie-in video games based on both films developed by Digital Eclipse.
 A re-release featuring The Jungle Book games and the SNES version of Aladdin, titled Disney Classic Games Collection was released on November 23, 2021.

 Disney Electronic Content released Zombies Ate My Neighbors and Ghoul Patrol on June 29, 2021.
-Disney Illusion Island, a platform game developed by Dlala Studios, was released exclusively for Nintendo Switch on July 28, 2023.
+Disney Illusion Island, a platform game developed by Dlala Studios, was released for Nintendo Switch on July 28, 2023 and for Windows, PlayStation 5, and Xbox Series X/S on May 30, 2025.

+2026–present: Disney Games Group

+In March 2026, Disney Interactive was transferred from Disney Experiences to Disney Entertainment.
+On August 13, 2026, Disney announced that the division's gaming operations for Disney and Pixar, Marvel, Lucasfilm, and 20th Century Studios would be consolidated under the newly formed Disney Games Group.